 A simple checklist can be completed to determine if an approval is required for removing a tree on your property.

-The City controls tree and vegetation planting and maintenance on public land including most road reserves, in parks and the City’s conservation estate.
+The City controls tree and vegetation planting and maintenance on public land including most road reserves, in parks and the City’s conservation estates.

-Residents are permitted to damage or remove vegetation if it is fits within the pest species criteria contained within the City Plan.
+Residents are permitted to damage or remove vegetation if the works fit within the pest species criteria within the City Plan.

-Information on hiring an arborist or tree contactor can be found here.
+Find information on hiring an arborist or tree contactor.